thomknoe/INFO-5345/Lab 5/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

-<mark> _**Pros:** The code was suprisingly efficient and quick to generate, considering this has been a historically difficult model to train, load, and use._ </mark>
+<mark> _**Pros:** The code was suprisingly quick to generate, considering this has been has always been a difficult model to train, load, and use._ </mark>

-<mark> _**Cons:** The first generation provided the lowest resolution and efficiency model, which kept the FPS at around 2, which was not an ideal framerate for motion capture video.
-More prompting was needed to aquire a new model and ultimatley optimize the resolution._ </mark>
+<mark> _**Cons:** The first generation provided the lowest resolution and efficiency model, which kept the FPS at around 2.
+This was not an ideal framerate for motion capture video.
+More prompting was needed to find a new model and ultimatley optimize the resolution._ </mark>

 <mark> In order to use this code, one would need to run the Pi GUI through an HDMI or remote VNC connection. </mark>